 Disposal of products

-Where possible it is good practice to empty your stoma pouch and place in a disposal bag.
-Please seal before placing in a rubbish bin.
+The stoma pouch should be placed in a disposal bag and sealed before disposing of in a rubbish bin.

 When away from home you may wish to double wrap the used stoma pouch before placing in the appropriate bin.